9999years/i-c-the-light/readme.md

 #### `license.txt`

-A copy of the MIT license; see below.
+A copy of the MIT/expat license; see below.

 #### `Makefile`